 Van den Eeckhout was another of Rembrandt’s pupils, probably studying with him in the late 1630’s.
 But the style of this painting shows he had moved away from Rembrandt’s influence and was painting images clearer and more precise than his teacher’s.

 Hagar, almost lost in the immensity of Nature, senses the presence above her of a messenger from God.
+There are storm clouds ahead.
 She looks upwards, straining to understand what the Angel is saying.

 Poussin, one of the greatest Baroque painters, was a poor boy made good.
 Born to an impoverished family, he trained in Paris then went to Rome, where he lived for most of his life.
 He returned briefly to Paris and was honored by Louis XIII, but the bitter jealousy that this caused made him decide to return to Rome in 1643.
 During his lifetime he was a respected intellectual, and after his death he influenced painters such as Jacques-Louis David, Cézanne and even Picasso.

 Some interesting trivia: one of Poussin’s main patrons was Cardinal Richelieu, whom most people know as the villain in Dumas’ ‘Three Musketeers‘.

 Abraham expels Hagar and Ishmael